josephpford/qa-training/modules/M15/lessons/M15-introduction-to-test-automation.md

 ## Learning Outcomes

 When you've finished this lesson and its exercises, you should be able to:
-* Understand the differences between these three types of automation: Browser Automation vs Desktop Application Automation vs API Testing
-* Explain key differences for Frontend vs Backend automation
-* Identify commercial and open source tools available for both frontend and backend test automation
+* Understand what Automated Testing is at a high level
+* Understand that there are many tools available to help with Test Automation
-* Articulate 3 different high-level Automated Testing Methodologies
+* Understand 3 different approaches for Test Automation
   * Record and Playback
   * Keyword Driven
   * Data Driven